Frequently asked questions

 To receive Holy Communion one must be a Catholic in good standing with the Church, not conscious of having committed any mortal sin since one’s last confession, and must have fasted for at least one hour from all food and drink (except for water and medicine) before receiving the Eucharist.
 At Mater Misericordiæ Catholic Church, Holy Communion is received kneeling and on the tongue.
 To make this process easier, please do the following carefully: close your eyes, tilt your head back, open your mouth wide, extend your tongue, and do not move until the Sacred Host is placed on your tongue.
 There is no need to respond “Amen”.

 To become Catholic one must receive the Sacrament of Baptism, or, if one has already been baptized and wants to join the Catholic Church, a Profession of Faith must be made.
 Before one is baptized or makes a Profession of Faith, he must be taught the truths and duties of the Faith.
 If you would like to become Catholic, call the parish, or talk to a priest after Mass.

 If you’ve been attending Mass at Mater Misericordiæ we are happy to have you!
 All who live within the borders of the Diocese of Phoenix are welcome to register for membership in our community.
-We invite you to register formally by visiting the parish office, or you may complete our new online survey.
+We invite you to register formally using forms available on table in vestibule (back of church).